ProjectDebbie/polydioxanone_project/README.md

 # systematic_reviews
-Polydioxanone systematic reviews
+Systematic reviews and meta-analyses on 'polydioxanone' found via MEDLINE (2 December 2019)

 # manual_validation
-Manual validation of PMIDs automatically classified as 'relevant' or 'not relevant' by the SGD Classifier
+Manual validation of 841 PMIDs automatically classified as 'relevant' or 'not relevant' by the SGD Classifier

 # final_corpus
-PMIDs of the final corpus set for 'polydioxanone'
+PMIDs of the final corpus set for 'polydioxanone'.
+Final count: 398 documents